hh-lohmann/jekyll-basal-scaffold/README.md

 Compared to `jekyll new`:

 * `.md` instead of `*.html` in the source directory
-    * ".md" should say clearly "this is a source file"
+    * `.md` should say clearly "this is a source file"
     * `.md`'s typical file association to a Markdown editor should benefit your workflow
     * :exclamation: note that this does not affect the functioning of includes concerning [Front matter variables](https://jekyllrb.com/docs/step-by-step/03-front-matter/)
-      * Generally Jekyll doesn't care about file extensions, i.e it opens all files in the source directory (that are not excluded by `_config.yml`) and parses those with textual content and processing Front matters and [Liquid Tags](https://jekyllrb.com/docs/step-by-step/02-liquid/#tags), but in files that are connectetd by the [`include` tag](https://jekyllrb.com/docs/includes/) only tags are processed, but no Front matters, i.e. Front matters will be output as literal file content (if not encapsualed in a [comment tag](https://shopify.github.io/liquid/tags/comment/) - note here that Liquid primarily is a "third party component" from Shopify what may explain the special behaviour with includes).
+      * Generally Jekyll doesn't care about file extensions, i.e it opens all files in the source directory (that are not excluded by `_config.yml`) and parses those who have textual content and processes their Front matters and [Liquid Tags](https://jekyllrb.com/docs/step-by-step/02-liquid/#tags), but in files that are connectetd via [`include` tag](https://jekyllrb.com/docs/includes/) it processes only tags and no Front matters, i.e. Front matters will be output as literal file content (if not encapsualed in a [comment tag](https://shopify.github.io/liquid/tags/comment/) - note here that Liquid primarily is a "third party component" from Shopify what may explain the divergent behaviour with includes).
 * [`.gitignore`](https://git-scm.com/docs/gitignore)
     * no mention of `.sass-cache` since Sass cache is deactivated by `_config.yml`
-    * `_site` commented out, uncomment with e.g. Git Hub Pages when developing with local builds, but pushing only source
+    * `_site` commented out, do uncomment it for e.g. Git Hub Pages when developing with local builds, but pushing only source
-    * explanations for entries as comments in file
-* ... `_config.yml`... "description" etc. nach _data/presets.yml
+* ... `_config.yml`... "description" etc. nach _data/presets.yml ...x{{ site.title}}x......y{{ site.data.presets.page.title}}y...

 ## Additions